 It may seem overwhelming to move to a virtual learning environment.
 We’ve got good news.
 NC State is prepared, and your Pack is here to support you.

 Ready to learn remotely?
 This might be a new experience for you.
 Here are some initial steps to help you feel prepared and stay focused on your goals for the semester.
-Remember to approach this new way of learning with patience, flexibility, and kindness.
-You’re not alone in learning new tools and practices.
+Remember to approach online learning with patience, flexibility, and kindness.
+You’re not alone in learning these tools and practices.
 The Pack is here to help!

 Get familiar with remote learning terminology